Patricia Marx (singer)

 Patricia Marquez de Azevedo (born 28 June 1974), known professionally as Patricia Marx, is a Brazilian singer-songwriter.

 Life and career

 Born in São Paulo, Marx started her career as a child, taking part in the 1983 Rede Manchete children show Clube da Criança, and shortly later becoming a member of the children's musical band Trem da Alegria.
 In 1987, she left the group and made her solo debut with the album Patrícia ‘Paty’, which sold over 350,000 copies and was certified platinum.

 Starting from 2010, Marx released several albums in couple with her then husband Bruno E. In 2023, she took part in The Masked Singer Brasil as a member of the trio Os Suculentos ('The Succulents') with Rosanah Fienngo and Sylvinho Blau-Blau.

 Personal life

-Marx was married to the producer Bruno E. for 18 years and they had a son, Artur.
+Marx was married to the producer Bruno E. for 18 years and they had a son, Arthur.
 In March 2020, Marx revealed to be a lesbian, and the same year she married the architect Renata Pedreira.
+She converted to Buddhism.